wp-plugins/vat-moss/readme.txt

 	* Coming soon: Cypriot, Danish, Irish and Dutch
 	* Coming later: France, Italy
 	* The Spanish and Slovakian tax authorities do not intend to support electronic file uploads

 **Videos**

-	[Watch videos](https://www.lyquidity.com/wpstore/wordpress-vat-moss-reporting/ "Videos showing the plug-in working") showing how to setup the plugin, create a submission and and send the return to HMRC
+	[Watch videos](https://www.lyquidity.com/wpstore/wordpress-vat-moss-reporting/ "Videos showing the plug-in working") showing how to setup the plugin, create a report definition and generate an output file

-**Submit EC Sales list returns directly to HMRC**
+**Generate a file you can upload to your tax authority**

-[Buy credits](https://www.lyquidity.com/wpstore/wordpress-vat-moss-reporting/ "Buy credits") to submit your VAT MOSS return directly to HMRC.
+[Buy credits](https://www.lyquidity.com/wpstore/wordpress-vat-moss-reporting/ "Buy credits") to generate a file the format required by your tax authority.

 == Frequently Asked Questions ==

 = Q. Do I need to buy credits to use the plugin? =
 A. You are able to create a submission that will list the transactions to be included in quarterly return without buying credits.
 However to generate a file you are able to upload to your tax authority you will need to buy one or more credits.

-= Q. Do I need to buy a credit to test a submission?
+= Q. Do I need to buy a credit to test the generation of an upload file?
 A. No, you are able to see a facsimile of the VAT MOSS return before you buy a credit.

 == Installation ==